I've just been told I have blood cancer

 Doctors may run these tests on a sample of your blood, or a small piece of tissue, usually from a gland or your bone marrow.
 You may also have scans.

-Your healthcare team will be on hand to explain what each test involves, why you need it, and what the results mean.
+Your hospital team will be on hand to explain what each test involves, why you need it, and what the results mean.

 Will I start treatment straight away?